Montagu Slater: Life

 One of five children, Slater was born in the small mining port of Millom, Cumberland facing Lancashire across the estuary of Duddon sands.
 His father Seth Slater, a Wesleyan lay preacher, was a tailor and ran the town's post office.
 Both Montagu and his closest sister Rosa won scholarships to universities from the local school.
-He attended Magdalen College, Oxford and she University College London.
+He attended Magdalen College, Oxford and the University College London.
 Upon graduation, he became a reporter for the Liverpool Post.

 At Millom and Liverpool, Slater wrote verse which he valued, often linking northern port-life to classical legend and philosophy.
 Much survives although little has yet been published.
 An activist, he joined the Communist Party in 1927, leaving Liverpool to join The Morning Post in London in 1928.
 In 1934 he gave up most of his journalism to found the Left Review, becoming its editor while publishing literary criticism, plays, poems, short stories, and film scripts, often using the pseudonym 'Ajax'.

 Always interested in theatre, Slater wrote introductions to editions of the melodramas about two infamous murder cases, the Red Barn murder of Maria Marten and the excesses of Sweeney Todd, the barber, in 1928 and 1933.
 In this period he also worked with Benjamin Britten, who composed some incidental music for three of his plays.
 These included Easter 1916, a play covering the 1913 lock-out and the 1916 Rising, staged by the Unity Theatre, London in 1935.
 In 1935, he wrote an uncredited script for Coal Face, a short documentary film, and the following year his pamphlet, Stay down, miner, was published.